-Staying culturally appropriate while teaching personal safety and child protection is both challenging and rewarding.
-The following article is an excerpt from our Child Protection Advocate Training Workbook and has been useful to people teaching personal safety skills from Argentina, Brazil, Canada, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.
+Staying culturally competent while teaching social and emotional safety and child protection skills is both challenging and rewarding.
+The following article is an excerpt from our Child Protection Advocate Training Workbook and has been useful to people teaching social safety safety skills from Argentina, Brazil, Canada, France, Guatemala, India, Mexico, Nepal, the Netherlands, New Zealand, Pakistan, Singapore, Sweden, the UK, Vietnam, and Zimbabwe – as well as throughout the United States.

 The reality is that human bodies are much more the same than they are different.
 After a career of over forty-five years in which I have worked with thousands of people from a wonderful variety of cultures, I have come to believe that the essentials of teaching people to be safe with people are like breathing – important to the well-being of a human being regardless of culture.